sylabs/examples/database/mariadb/README.md

 ```
 If you get an `ERROR:`, then the command was not typed correctly.

-After you type `exit` you should still be in the container, i.e., your promt should look like this:
+After you type `exit` you should still be in the container, i.e., your prompt should look like this:
 ```
 Singularity mariadb/mariadb.sif:~>
 ```